 The only product not to achieve a rating was Malwarebytes Endpoint Security.
-It was completely accurate with legitimate applications but, when handling threats, it neutralised nearly twice as often as it blocked malware outright.
-More seriously, it also missed all but two of the targeted attacks.
+It was completely accurate with legitimate applications but, when handling threats, it neutralised more often as it blocked malware outright.
+More seriously, it also missed all but two of the targeted attacks and was compromised by 12 of the public threats.

-The leading products from Kaspersky Lab, Symantec, ESET, Sophos, Microsoft, Trend Micro, BitDefender and McAfee win AAA awards.
+The leading products from Kaspersky Lab, ESET, Symantec, Sophos, Microsoft, Trend Micro, BitDefender and McAfee all win AAA awards.